 Let’s face it.
-We’ve all needed one another this past year.
-Boarding school staff, faculty, and leaders shared their fears, challenges, and small victories; offered generous advice to one another; and created spaces for important, pressing, sometimes difficult, but always fruitful exchanges.
+We’ve all needed one another these past couple years.
+Boarding school staff, faculty, and leaders have shared their fears, challenges, and small victories; offered generous advice to one another; and created spaces for important, pressing, sometimes difficult, but always fruitful exchanges.
 We’re grateful to have been your partners on the journey.
 Like so many of your schools, TABS has emerged a different organization.
 We’ve paired the lessons of the pandemic with those we gleaned from extensive member research to shape a new vision for serving schools.
 Please peruse some of the key themes guiding our priorities—and let us know if you have suggestions or idea.

 Speed matters.
 When the issues are urgent, TABS must be nimble in our response.
 We’ll sustain a robust schedule of timely and topical virtual learning, and conduct relevant flash surveys to collect and disseminate key information rapidly.

 The Association finds its roots in shared principles.
 TABS should reflect and demonstrate support for Justice, Inclusivity, and Belonging.
 TABS will be initiating an audit of our organization and our strategic initiatives to embed these principles more deeply throughout our work.

 Throughout the past year, boarding schools cooperated with unprecedented openness.
 TABS is continuing to expand the opportunities for members to connect with and learn from one another, standing up online community spaces and regular discussion forums.
 We’ll also continue to convene the membership, in-person and virtually, around key educational and strategic questions, sourcing subject matter experts when it’s beneficial.